0xMarvell/playlist-dl/README.md

 ### TODOS

-- [ ] Display total of videos in youtube playlist to be downloaded.
+- [ ] Display total number of videos in youtube playlist to be downloaded.
 - [x] Display a counter for each downloaded video to give a sense of progress.